mxcl/PromiseKit/README.markdown

 pod 'PromiseKit'
 ```

-PromiseKit is modulized.
-If you don’t want any of our category additions:
+PromiseKit is modulized; if you don’t want any of our category additions:

 ```ruby
 pod 'PromiseKit/base'